wilfredinni/pysheetComments/2018-july/python_sets/python-sets-what-why-how.md

 Not only we write _fewer lines_ with sets than with lists comprehensions, we also obtain more _readable_ and _performant_ code.

+Note: remember that sets are unordered, so there is no guarantee that when converting them back to a list the order of the elements is going to be preserved.

 From the [Zen of Python](https://www.python.org/dev/peps/pep-0020/):

 > Beautiful is better than ugly. <br>